bxbrenden/four-equations-puzzle/README.md

 ## Solving it with Python

-There are 3 main pieces to my simple Python program:
+There are two main pieces to my simple Python program:
 1. Generate a list of all possible permutations of the numbers 1 through 9.
-2. See if a given permutation meets the constraints, thereby solving the puzzle.
+2. See if a given permutation meets the constraints, thereby solving the puzzle, and print it to the screen if so.
-3. If the permutation *does* solve the puzzle, print it as a 3 x 3 grid.

 ### Getting All Possible Permutations
 Rather than reinvent the wheel, I used the `permutations()` function from Python's `itertools` module.